PhantomDraft/phantomdraft.github.io/content/en/library/jacobs-ladder-1990.md

 ---
 ## Acid Dreams

-The inspiration behind Jacob's Ladder is Acid Dreams: The Complete Social History of LSD, perhaps Martin A. Lee and Bruce Shlain s most important tome.
+The inspiration behind Jacob's Ladder is <a href="/library/acid-dreams-1985/" target="_blank">Acid Dreams: The Complete Social History of LSD</a>, perhaps Martin A. Lee and Bruce Shlain s most important tome.
 This book records a 40-year history of LSD, from its experiments by the CIA to those of the military, all during the Cold War.
-In uncanny parallel to the use of LSD for modification of behavior in the events of the film, soldiers are given a made-up experimental drug \- "The Ladder."
+In uncanny parallel to the use of LSD for modification of behavior in the events of the film, soldiers are given a made-up experimental drug — "The Ladder."
 Drawing from the voluminous archives of research done by the authors regarding covert drug testing, it makes apparent an uncomfortable truth: the fusion of progress in science and overreach by government in perfect harmony with angst at the heart of Adrian Lyne's haunting cinema.

 ## The Impending Plot